axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

 <h1>The potato grower uses the rCoins he got from selling her potatoes to buy a shovel.
 But then she discovers that the town&rsquo;s shovel-maker raised his prices so that he can buy metal and wood to make more shovels.</h1>
  <p>Yes, that could happen.
 Like it does today.</p>
  <p>Eventually, another shovel-maker would appear and make shovels that people can afford.
 If the expensive shovel make is stubborn, too, would go out of business.
-Another thing that could happen is that the stubborn shovel make would ask the new kind in town and the kid would tell him.</p>
+Another thing that could happen is that the stubborn shovel maker is not so stubborn and would ask the new kind in town and the kid would tell him.</p>
  <p>They are not competing.</p>

 <h1>PotatoCO mints rCoins to pay for the now higher priced shovel.</h1>